Institute for Gender and Development Studies

 Public Campaigns

-Policy and Legislation Advocacy: Campaigned for Legal Protection against Discrimination (to Amend the Equal Opportunity Act and add protections including LGBTI status); Developed the 2020 LGBTI Policy Agenda based on LGBTQI working-class Lifestories and Community Engagement.
+• Campaigned for Legal Protection against Discrimination (to Amend the Equal Opportunity Act and add protections including LGBTI status); Developed the 2020 LGBTI Policy Agenda based on LGBTQI working-class Lifestories.

 Manuscript in Preparation

-The book project engages Caribbean sexual-cultural politics through an investigation of Caribbean social justice movements and cultural productions at the intersections of gender, race, class, sexuality, migration and the environment.
-It is a multi-disciplinary project that seeks to challenge public discourse and offer decolonial models for social (sexual, gender, racial, economic), climate and ecological justice.
+The book engages sexual-cultural-racial politics through an investigation of Caribbean social justice movements and cultural productions at the intersections of gender, race, class, sexuality, migration, and the environment.
+It is a multi-disciplinary project that seeks to challenge coloniality and offer decolonial models for social (sexual, gender, racial, economic) and ecological justice.
+I theorise new sites for imagining and creating more liberatory Caribbean futures through notions of disruption, radical embodiment, and transgressive, intersectional, and decolonial poetics.

 Outreach